ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/create-test-env/README.md

 ## Step 1

-Navigate to your influx docker compose (This was setup and tested using `docker-files/one-telegraf/`) Then run `docker-compose up`
+Navigate to your influx docker compose (This was setup and tested using `docker-files/one-telegraf/`) Then run `docker-compose up`.
+It is recommended to increase the ram available to docker from the default of 2gb to 5gb.

 ## Step 1.1